 Other top picks include the Citi® Diamond Preferred® Card - 21 Month Intro Offer on BT and Purchases card (Citi is a cardratings.com advertiser), Citi Simplicity® Card - No Late Fees Ever, NASA Federal Credit Union Platinum Advantage Rewards, Barclaycard Ring™ Mastercard® (This card is not currently available on CardRatings) and the PenFed Promise Visa® Card.

-Discover it® card and the Citi Simplicity® Card both offer a slightly longer balance transfer introductory APR period of 18 months versus Slate’s 15-month offers.
-However, both cards come with a 3-percent balance transfer fee.
-So, unless you really need an extra three months, Chase Slate® is probably the better choice.
-On the other hand, if you want a card that you can use as a rewards card after your balance transfer is paid off, Discover it is one of few cards with a both a solid cash-back rewards program and a strong balance transfer offer.
+The Citi® Diamond Preferred® Card - 21 Month Intro Offer on BT and Purchases and the Citi Simplicity® Card - No Late Fees Ever both offer a slightly longer balance transfer introductory APR period of 21 months versus Slate’s 15-month offers - but both cards come with a 3-percent balance transfer fee.
+So, unless you really need those extra months, Chase Slate® may be your the better choice.
+On the other hand, if you want a card that you can use as a rewards card after your balance transfer is paid off, Discover it® - 18 Month Balance Transfer Offer is one of few cards with a both a solid cash-back rewards program and a strong balance transfer offer.

-NASA Federal Credit Union Platinum Advantage Rewards, Barclaycard® Ring MasterCard® and the PenFed Promise Visa® Card each have no-fee balance transfer offers like the Chase Slate®, but without the zero-percent introductory rate.
-However, each of these cards allows you to enjoy a long-term low rate, making them all good options for those who are not able to pay off their balances in 18 months or less.
+NASA Federal Credit Union Platinum Advantage Rewards and the PenFed Promise Visa® Card each have no balance transfer fee offers like the Chase Slate®, but without the zero-percent introductory rate.
+However, each of these cards allows you to enjoy a long-term low rate, making them all good options for those who are not able to pay off their balances in 15 months or less.